Lawn Seeding Service

 The Supreme Lawn grass seed mix is a carefully selected blend of fine-textured lawn grass seeds designed to create a dense and uniform sod.
 This mix boasts an outstanding deep dark green color, excellent durability, strong heat and drought tolerance, good winter hardiness, and notable resistance to lawn diseases.
 It incorporates the benefits of the Allblue bluegrass blend while adding Creeping Red Fescue, which can thrive in the poor soil conditions commonly found in Boulder and Fort Collins area lawns.

-This grass seed is a high-quality Kentucky bluegrass type that is particularly well-suited for Colorado lawns and is frequently used by grass seeding companies for areas with ample sunlight.
+This grass seed is a high-quality Kentucky bluegrass type that is particularly well-suited for Colorado lawns and is frequently used by lawn seeding services for areas with ample sunlight.
 It features fine blades, a rich dark green hue, and excellent tolerance to foot traffic.
 Additionally, it offers fair heat and drought resistance, as well as good winter hardiness and disease resistance.

 One limitation of bluegrass, however, is its poor establishment in heavily shaded areas.
 To thrive in Boulder or Fort Collins, bluegrass requires about 70% sunlight throughout the day.
 If homeowners have struggled to successfully seed a lawn area, it is likely due to insufficient sunlight for the bluegrass to survive.
 In such shaded areas, Emerald III grass seed would be the preferable alternative for regions that do not receive ample sunlight.